moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 - Define the pattern allowing online encryption keys rotation
 - Document how to deprecate and remove legacy encryption keys, or legacy strategies
 - Unify storing of secrets and tokens
-- Move away from `attr-encrypted` to use a single secrets framework
+- Move away from `attr_encrypted` to use a single secrets framework
 - Introduce transit/shared key to be used with [Org Mover](https://gitlab.com/groups/gitlab-org/-/epics/12857)

 Those non-goals are meant to be solved with a new design document describing secrets management by the application.